 Thomas Poteet & Son Funeral Directors, 214 Davis Rd., Augusta, GA 30907 (706) 364-8484.
 Please sign the guestbook at www.thomaspoteet.com

-Mark your calendar for Council Meetings at the Kroc Center:
+Mark your calendar for Council Meetings at the Kroc Center in Music Room A

 The Children’s Heart Program Volunteer Council (CHPVC) is a 501(c)(3) non-profit organization founded in 1995 to support children with cardiovascular disease and their families through a unique relationship with pediatric caregivers.
 The success of the CHPVC is attributed to dedicated volunteers, effective leadership, devoted financial supporters and a very important cause — enhancing the lives of children with special hearts and their families.